 Level 5 programme

-Whitireia is proud to include in their programme Intensive Workshops (five day/one week, studio based workshops), where international and nationally renowned artists teach their unique skills.
-In 2008, award winning jewellers Warwick Freeman, Belinda Hager and Andrea Daly from New Zealand and Lisa Walker from Germany, held week long intensive workshops with the Whitireia students.
-In 2009, Octavia Cook, Renee Bevan, Spring Rees and Neke Moa also took intensives.
-2010 will see Karl Fritsch and Lisa Walker appointed to act as mentors to the jewellery students.
-Additionally we host a number of lectures from renowned visiting artists and experts during the academic year.
+The programme includes week-long studio-based intensive workshops where international and nationally renowned artists teach their unique skills.
+Jewellers who have taken intensives include Warwick Freeman, Belinda Hager, Andrea Daly, Lisa Walker, Octavia Cook, Renee Bevan, Spring Rees and Neke Moa.
+Additionally, we host a number of lectures from renowned visiting artists and experts during the academic year.

 See examples of student work on the Jewellery page of the Whitireia Media gallery or PDF versions of past jewellery exhibition catalogues.